manasa-arun/python/content/en/Tips/object-built-in-function-in-python.md

 ---
 title: "python object() function syntax,usage and examples"
-description: "The `object()`function is a one of the built-in functions in python"
+description: "The 'object()'function is a one of the built-in functions in python"
 date: "2022-08-05T11:50:05+09:00"
 draft: false
 link: "object() Built-in functions"